h5bp/mobile-boilerplate/README.md

 * The latest jQuery.
 * A custom Modernizr build for feature detection and a polyfill for CSS Media Queries.
+* FT FastClick polyfill to remove click delays on browsers with touch UIs.
 * Home page icon for Android, iOS, Nokia.
 * Cross-browser viewport optimization for Android, iOS, Mobile IE, Nokia, and Blackberry.